Unboxed-Software/solana-course/content/oracles.md

     .map_err(|_| error!(ErrorCode::ConfidenceIntervalExceeded))?;
 ```

-Lastly, it’ll be important to plan for worst-case scenarios in your programs.
+Lastly, it’s important to plan for worst-case scenarios in your programs.
 Plan for feeds going stale and plan for feed accounts closing.
-Plan for each edge case, you’re dealing with people’s assets.

-### Conclusion
+## Conclusion

-At the end of the day, if you want non-native data on-chain, you’re going to have to use oracles.
-And though they are usually financially incentivized, you have to do your own diligence trusting them.
-Fortunately, Switchboard makes that easier for us by providing all of the info we need to make informed decisions.
-Consuming the data on-chain is fairly straight forward, but make sure to do the right checks.
+If you want functional programs that can perform actions based on real-world data, you’re going to have to use oracles.
+Fortunately, there are some trustworthy oracle networks, like Switchboard, that make using oracles easier than they would otherwise be.
+However, make sure to do your due diligence on the oracles you use.
+You are ultimately responsible for your program's behavior!

-## Demo
+# Demo

-### Program Setup

-We’ll be building a "Micheal Burry Escrow" program.
-The goal of this program is to allow users to lock up SOL in an escrow account that does not unlock until the price of SOL is above a certain price in USD.
+Let's practice using oracles!
+We'll be building a "Michael Burry Escrow" program that locks SOL in an escrow account until SOL is above a certain USD value.
+This is named after the investor [Michael Burry](https://en.wikipedia.org/wiki/Michael_Burry) who's famous for predicting the 2008 housing market crash.

 We will be using the devnet [SOL_USD](https://app.switchboard.xyz/solana/devnet/feed/GvDMxPzN1sCj7L26YDK2HnMRXEQmQ2aemov8YBtPS7vR) oracle from switchboard.
-The program will have two main methods:
+The program will have two main instructions:

 - Deposit - Lock up the SOL and set a USD price to unlock it at.
 - Withdraw - Check the USD price and withdraw the SOL if the price is met.

+### 1. Program Setup

 To get started, let’s create the program with